IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-AppManager.rst

     appManager->addObject(image, "objectId");

-You can also register an object that is not define in the constructor (or change the autoConnect/optional attributes) using ``registerObject(objecId, objectKey, access, autoConnect, optional)``.
+You can also register an object that is not defined in the constructor (or change the autoConnect/optional attributes) using ``registerObject(objecId, objectKey, access, autoConnect, optional)``.

 .. code-block:: cpp